asianbeautymod/AsianBeauty/wikiContent/postingGuidelines.md

 ###[Journal]
 If you want to share your skin progress and your current routine (that’s more than just a FOTD/selfie) document your journey here!
 Don’t forget to message the mods with a link to your post and we can include it on the [Journal](https://www.reddit.com/r/AsianBeauty/wiki/journal) section in the sidebar.

 ###[Business]
 You may not post a business post without first having business flair, and mod approval.
 All business posts must be flaired.
 If you are a business and you want to submit any post, please read our [business rules](https://www.reddit.com/r/AsianBeauty/wiki/businessrules) first.

+###FOTD
+FOTD are allowed any day of the week, but we don't have the tag for it yet (we're planning a tag overhaul) If you are posting a FOTD you must include the following or the post will be removed:

+* Full Routine including skin type and climate and what else got you to this point
+* Any products or factors that you feel like made the biggest difference (where applicable)
+* Your next skincare goals (where applicable)

 ###Mod-only posts: